eugf/eugene_data606/docs/README.md

 | done   |     which must be formatted using Markdown      |
 | WIP    |          and have substantial contents          |
 | done   |         and reside in the docs folder.          |

-### DESCRIPTION:
-- Collect the various written outputs for the class here